Adult and Senior Programs

 A variety of history and environmental based programs are available to adult groups and taught by our Environmental Education staff and Dunn Museum Education staff.

-The following presentations can be booked at certain LCFPD sites or we can come to you.
-Qualified Lake County senior groups receive these programs at no cost if booked at certain times.
-For all other adult groups the cost is $80 for in county and $120 for out of county groups.
-For further inquiries or to book a presentation or tour please contact us by phone at 847-968-3321 or by email.
+For further inquiries or to book a presentation or tour please contact us by phone at 847-367-6640 or by email.
 We ask that programs be booked at least two weeks in advance.

 Drawn from letters, diaries and photographs in the museum’s collections, this presentation discusses the personal stories of Lake Countians on the battlefield and on the home front.